 To be elected, a director must receive a plurality of the votes cast by stockholders entitled to vote at the meeting (Proposal No. 1).
-This means that the two nominees receiving the highest number of "FOR" votes will be elected as Class I directors.
+This means that the three nominees receiving the highest number of "FOR" votes will be elected as Class II directors.
+Votes withheld and broker non-votes will not be counted as votes cast or voted on Proposal No. 1.
+Accordingly, votes withheld and broker non-votes will have no effect on the voting on Proposal No. 1.